MAYZENT- siponimod tablet, film coated

 • changes in your personality

 4. A problem with your vision called macular edema.
 Macular edema can cause some of the same vision symptoms as a multiple sclerosis (MS) attack (optic neuritis).
 You may not notice any symptoms with macular edema.
-If macular edema happens, it usually starts in the first 1 to 4 months after you start taking MAYZENT.
-Your healthcare provider should test your vision before you start taking MAYZENT and any time you notice vision changes during treatment with MAYZENT.
+If macular edema happens, it usually starts in the first 1 to 4 months after you start taking MAYZENT but can happen at any time.
+Your healthcare provider should test your vision around the time you start taking MAYZENT, periodically while taking MAYZENT, and any time you notice vision changes during treatment with MAYZENT.
 Your risk of macular edema is higher if you have diabetes or have had an inflammation of your eye called uveitis.

 • blurriness or shadows in the center of your vision